Lebanese Spicy Fish with Tahini and Pine Nuts

 Lebanese Spicy Fish with Tahini and Pine Nuts (samke harra) is such wonderful and refreshing preparation for fish!
 Delicate white-fleshed fish with a dash of heat, tahini and golden pine nuts.

 Somehow, of all of the many recipes we cook here, fish too often gets lost in the shuffle.
 Among the few ways that I turn to to prepare fish is the excellent–no surprise!–Lebanese way with delicate filets of white fish.
-The flavor makers here are the golden sauté, a dash of heat and warm spice, and a silky tahini sauce.
+The flavor makers here are the golden sautรฉ, a dash of heat and warm spice, and a silky tahini sauce.

 Read my story about how I came to appreciate frozen fish here!

-Ingredients to make Lebanese Spicy Fish with Tahini and Pine Nuts
+Ingredients for Lebanese Spicy Fish

 Much of the ingredients here are pantry staples, which allow us to decide on a whim to make samke harra!